grindtildeath/timesheet/hr_timesheet_rounded/readme/CONFIGURE.rst

 When round unit is not defined you can round by a fixed %.

-When using both a factor and a percentage, the percentage will be applied first:
+When using both a unit and a factor, the factor will be applied first:

   result = round(amount * percentage, unit)